 – Jim Faulkner, B.S.J.
 ‘54

-- Naming opportunities are available throughout the university in connection with ongoing and planned capital project – in the Department of Art and beyond.
-These include buildings, class and conference rooms, plazas, suites, entrances, studios and other prominent areas.
+- Naming opportunities are available throughout the university in connection with ongoing and planned capital projects.

-- Gifts of capital support are instrumental in providing high quality facilities and cutting-edge, technology-rich spaces that enhance teaching, learning and research.
+- Gifts of capital support are instrumental in providing high quality facilities and cutting-edge, technology-rich spaces that enhance teaching, learning, research and innovation.

 Beth Dedman, Hill Magazine and Ashlyn Brothers, UATV